Program Guide

 AfL-Perfect-Circle-animation-children-IG

-Early childhood educators (ECEs) play a crucial role in shaping children’s development during their formative years.
-With the proper knowledge, resources, and support, ECEs can create positive and enriching learning environments.
-This knowledge enables them to use innovative teaching methods, address diverse learning needs, and foster inclusivity in the classroom.
+Early childhood educators play a crucial role in shaping children’s development during their formative years.
+Supporting educators with their understanding and confidence in physical literacy ensures that ECEs can use this knowledge to create positive and enriching learning environments.
+Our program enables educators to use innovative teaching methods, address diverse learning needs, and foster inclusivity in the classroom.

-A vital part of early education is physical literacy, which involves the enjoyment of moving with competence and confidence in various physical activities.
-Developing physical literacy in young children through active play is essential for promoting a healthy lifestyle and overall well-being.
+Physical literacy, which involves the enjoyment of moving with competence and confidence in various physical activities, is essential for promoting a healthy lifestyle and overall well-being.

 “Providing opportunities for children to develop physical skills through active play reaps benefits in every aspect of their development for the rest of their life.”